 Swedish (Albert Bonniers)

-“Poet of the rough.” – Hufvudstadsbladet newspaper
+“A poet of the rough.” – Hufvudstadsbladet newspaper

-“A nightmare from the boundaries of language [tongue] and mind”. – Savon Sanomat newspaper
+“A nightmare from the boundaries of language, [tongue], and mind.” – Savon Sanomat newspaper

 “Katja Kettu elaborately turns and twists the audacious plot and the great historical truth thereof victoriously carries the novel to its end.” – Kansan Uutiset newspaper

-“Compared to herprevious novel The Midwife, the tone [of Hawk Moth] is calmer and more balanced, leaving space for more characters and to their development.
-Sex and violence are straightforwardly described, which is supposedly inevitable if one wants to write about prison camps, of power and of love.” – Vihreä lanka newspaper
+“Compared to herprevious novel The Midwife, the tone [of Hawk Moth] is calmer and more balanced, leaving space for more characters and their development.
+Sex and violence are straightforwardly described, which is presumably inevitable if one wants to write about prison camps, power, and love.” – Vihreä lanka newspaper

 “The Gulag horrors, the destinies of many generations and the persistence of defending your own kin even in impossible circumstances are intertwined with the beliefs of the Mari people and with the beauty of nature and friendship.” – Apu magazine